sierraporta/sierraporta.github.io/index.md

 - __My resume (in spanish):__ [Resume - cvitae (D.Sierra-Porta)](Files/cvdavid_resumen_es.pdf) [Updated september 2024]
 - __My resume (in english):__ [Resume - cvitae (D.Sierra-Porta)](Files/cvdavid_resumen_en.pdf) [Updated september 2024]

+# A little blog
+Here you can find some (divulgatives) articles and comments from my experience.

 # Lecture Notes
 In this section you will find some lecture notes that I have accumulated over time for various courses and topics and that I have used in my own courses.
 By now they are always in constant modification and updating and represent (I think) a good starting point to start and then deepen in each of the topics.
 Visit, read and share (if you think they are good) these lecture notes in the following links: